bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 ```

 #### Validate Class
 This class was made specifically to Validate input.
-Initially input validation was implemented in the other models but as they grew it made sense to extract these functions into the Validate class.
+Initially input validation was integrated into each models but as they grew it made sense to extract these functions into the Validate class.
 I did my best to make the functions semantic in order to make it more readable.

 ```python
 Validate.is_positive_number(20) # => True